Al-Azami’s criticism of the New Testament

 Before the advent of the four gospels we know today, the earliest followers of Jesus composed their own book.
 In this there were no dramatics about the life of Jesus, no narratives concerning spiritual sacrifice and redemption.
 The focus was strictly on his teachings, on the ideas and etiquette and behaviour which he expounded, and on the social reforms he called for.
 This work is now designated as the Gospel of Jesus, Q. But Q was no a stable text, just as the earliest Christians did not live in stable times, and so over the course of the first century people living under desperate circumstances appended different layers of text to Q. The original layer is most striking: it is full of simple, eager words, with no calls for a new religion and no hint of Jesus Christ as the Son of God.

-Furthermore, what Azami does not seem to realize, or fails to tell his readers, is that what he presents is Burton Mack’s theory; it is conjectural; it’s a hypothesis; not historical fact.
-Furthermore, Mack’s hypothesis is not accepted by mainstream Christian scholarship, and to my knowledge it has not been accepted by mainstream non-Christian scholarship.
+Furthermore, what Azami does not seem to realize–or fails to tell his readers–is that Burton Mack is is writing about a theory; it is conjectural; it is a hypothesis; not historical fact.
+Furthermore, Mack’s is not accepted by mainstream Christian scholarship, and to my knowledge it has not been accepted by mainstream non-Christian scholarship.

-What would Muhammad Al-Azami or other Muslims think if I were to argue against the reliability of the Quran by appealing to speculative conjecture and leaving my readers to think that what I was presenting was historical fact accepted by Muslim scholars?
+What would Muhammad Al-Azami or other Muslims think if I were to argue against the reliability of the Quran by appealing to speculative conjecture by non-Muslims?
+What would you think if I presented these conjectures as if they were historical facts accepted by Muslim scholars?

 It would be misleading and dishonest.